SRD-Archive/srd-archive/OpenD6_SRD/OpenD6 Space SRD.md

 > Generic Standard Difﬁculties

-An opposed diﬃculty (also called an opposed roll) applies when one character
+An opposed difficulty (also called an opposed roll) applies when one character
 Level
 resists another character’s action.
 In this